aleshaleksey/fansys23/08-spell-list.md

 - If an unwilling target is moved to a point which requires a movement modality different to the one it is currently using to move (eg ground to 30ft up in the air, or onto the surface of a lake), or a point where it would suffer damage or be subject to a condition has advantage on the save (eg into a fire if it is not immune to fire, into a cloud of gas that causes paralysis if it is not immune to it).
 - An unwilling target CAN never be moved more than 30ft by this spell.

-**Upcast**: For every extra MP dice above 2 MP dice, the caster may either:
+**Upcast**: For every extra MP die above 2 MP dice, the caster may either:

 - Reduce the casting time to  1 Secondary action.
 - Extend the blink distance by 30ft.